submariner-io/enhancements/submariner/globalnet-enhancement2-0.md

   subctl export service --namespace default nginx
 ```

-5. In a Globalnet deployment, user wants a selected Pod (or set of Pods) in a particular namespace
+5.In a Globalnet deployment, user wants a selected Pod (or set of Pods) in a particular namespace
   to use a unique globalIP both as ingress and egressIP for cross-cluster communication.

   To achieve this, user can create a Headless Service (backed by a Deployment or StatefulSets) and
   Globalnet will ensure that all the backend Pods that belong to the Headless Service are assigned
   a globalIP.
 User is also expected **not** to create any GlobalEgressIP object which selects
   the backendPods that match the Headless Service.

 ![HeadlessService](./images/globalnet-headless-svc.png)

   In the above example, each of the http pods will get its own globalIP which can be used for
   both ingress and egress communication.

   However, if the user wants egress traffic from the http Pods to carry a unique globalIP,
   its possible by explicitly requesting a GlobalEgressIP with PodSelectors matching
   Headless Service Pods as shown below.

 ```yaml
    apiVersion: submariner.io/v1alpha1